First version published @ LapsusLima on April 11, 2020.

 The Baroque is a hairline fracture in modern historical world processes.
 It is thus a feature of the fold: less a Period than a Moment; a chimeric-atmospheric beast of epochs wrought from the forge—and through the forgery—of emergent and intercolliding properties, of missing but constitutively implicated pieces.
 Euripidean drama, Mennippean satire, Spenglerian historiography—maybe postmodernism, even—are all Baroque in this sense, or merit at least Baroque scrutiny.

-The Baroque is also visionary and apocalyptic—a mise en scène, or abyme, with a need for revelation via masking or unmasking as its telos—which may be the reason I found myself drawing connections between the Covidian moment, the pharmakos in plague-stricken Marsilia, and the mass hysteria events that swept through the seventeenth century at Aix en Provence (1611), Pendle (1612), Loudon (1634) and even Salem (1692), in the colonies.
+The Baroque is also visionary and apocalyptic—a mise en scène, or abyme, with a need for revelation via masking or unmasking as its telos—which may be why I found myself drawing connections between the Covidian moment, the pharmakos in plague-stricken Marsilia, and the mass hysteria events that swept through the seventeenth century at Aix en Provence (1611), Pendle (1612), Loudon (1634) and even Salem (1692), in the colonies.

 But more on this tomorrow, whenever that may be.